no-go/Adafruit-SSD1331-OLED-Driver-Library-for-Arduino/README.md

 hardware SPI with a feather M0.
 I compare the Adafruit SSD1306 Lib (monochrom) with the Adafruit SSD1331 Lib and modified it a bit.

-Strange I2C and spark stuff is removed.
+Some strange I2C and spark stuff is removed.
 Sorry.

 Boards: